LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

   - Sunday
 {{% /expand %}}

 ### Keys

+**Keys and Arrays**

 The example above used a simple array that contained a collection of strings.
+The `map()` function always uses key-value-pairs.
+When working with an array, the key becomes the index value of the array element.
+You can set the key equal to the index like we did in the example above.

+**Keys and Objects**

 We can use `map()` for more complicated arrays, such as an array of objects.
 Like the `for` loop, you can nest the `map()` function.

 <!-- //TODO: link to objects page in JS textbook will need to update when JS added to this book-->

-With all of the flexibility of the `map()` function, we need to ensure the correct element is rendered. `map()` works with [key-value pairs](https://education.launchcode.org/intro-to-professional-web-dev/chapters/objects-and-math/background.html).
+With all of the flexibility of the `map()` function, we need to ensure it renders the correct element. `map()` works with [key-value pairs](https://education.launchcode.org/intro-to-professional-web-dev/chapters/objects-and-math/background.html).

 The key becomes a value's unique id that React associates with its component.
 This helps prevent values being mixed up between components.
 This unique id is crucial if the items in your array can move, be inserted into other components, or even deleted.

 It is not advised to create keys while the application is running.
-Ideally, you should include them in your data somehow.
+You should include them in your data somehow.
 A key needs to be a string or number datatype.
-If you have the opportunity to create your data, we suggest using an `id` key of sorts.
+If you have the opportunity to create your data, include some sort of `id` key.
 If your data does not have an `id` then use what is available.

 {{% notice blue "Example" "rocket" %}}